thuhinkumar/EZMaps/README.md

 # EZMap
 <!--![Language Stats](/images/languageStats.png)<br/>-->
-EZMap is a user-friendly map application that shows important information for different cities around the world.
-Written using C++, retrieves data using the OpenStreetMap Database API, and draws graphics using GTK.<br/>
+EZMap is a user-friendly map application that provides important information for over 20 different cities worldwide.
+Our application waas written using C++, and retrieving data using the OpenStreetMap Database API, and draws graphics using GTK.<br/>

 NOTE: This project was made for the course ECE297 at the University of Toronto, and therefore, the source code is not available to the public.